KageKirin/kagekirin-old.github.com/source/_posts/2012-03-07-mulberry-jam.markdown

 1. We create the caption `sample_video.md` in `<app-root>/assets/videos/captions/sample_video.md`.
 		touch <app-root>/assets/videos/captions/sample_video.md
 1. We edit `sample_video.md` as follows (the only YAML front matter needed is the name of the video):
-    {% codeblock an example markdown for a sample video lang:yaml %}
+    {% codeblock "an example markdown for a sample video" lang:yaml %}
     ---
     name: A sample video
     ---